2023-24 Earth Grant Students

 A woman smiling in a field facing the sun, wearing a black sleeveless dress and a nosering.

-Adrianna Yazzie (she/her) is a senior majoring in Natural Resources who describes herself as "a hardworking, kind, and patient person who loves the outdoors and being around people and animals."
+Adrianna Yazzie (she/her) participated as a senior majoring in Natural Resources who describes herself as "a hardworking, kind, and patient person who loves the outdoors and being around people and animals."
 Adrianna is moving to Tucson from Northern Arizona this year to complete her undergraduate degree, and explore careers related to water and natural resources.
 She describes her indigenous roots and cultural heritage as central to her identity, and water accessibility issues in her home community as influencing her passion for sustainable water management.
 Prior to Earth Grant, Adrianna completed various field and data projects with the Arizona Conservation Corps in Wupatki National Monument, Walnut Canyon and Grand Canyon.
-Through Earth Grant, she will be supporting and practicing indigenous agricultural and restoration strategies at Flowers and Bullets' Midtown Farm.
+Through Earth Grant, she supported Indigenous agricultural and restoration strategies at Flowers and Bullets' Midtown Farm.

 Image